 Fire Incompatibility None known.

-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Advice for firefighters

+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
-Fire/Explosion Hazard The emulsion is not combustible under normal conditions.
-However, it will break down under fire conditions and the hydrocarbon component will

-Version No: 2.1.1.1

-Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) nitrogen oxides (NOx) sulfur oxides (SOx) other pyrolysis products typical of burning organic material.
+The material is not readily combustible under normal conditions.
+However, it will break down under fire conditions and the organic component may burn.
+Not considered to be a significant fire risk.
+Heat may cause expansion or decomposition with violent rupture of containers.
+Fire/Explosion Hazard Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) sulfur oxides (SOx) other pyrolysis products typical of burning organic material.
 May emit poisonous fumes.
+May emit corrosive fumes.
+HAZCHEM Not Applicable